 A part of my upcoming novel will set in Barong Temple.
 I needed to observe two or three things with my own eyes.
 So I went to the temple.
 On Google Maps, this Hindu temple seemed easy to find.
 But in reality, it wasn’t.

 The view of teak, mahogany, Indonesian rosewood, and whatnot forests were surrounded us during the trip.
 My driver drove me through macadam and narrow asphalt roads.
-If two cars passed by, let alone bus or truck, one of them had to pull over.
+If two cars passed by, let alone a bus or a truck, one of them had to pull over.
 The roads were up and down too, with some sharp windings.
 It was a bit tiring, even for me who just sat as a passenger.

 I have no idea whether my driver wasn’t insightful about local temples or Barong Temple itself was unpopular, but we strayed away from the route, whereas it’s not that complicated.
 Barong Temple is actually near Ratu Boko Palace, and is still in Prambanan District.